toluaina/toluaina.github.io/docs/tutorial/multiple-schemas-in-single-config.md

-We can declare multiple schemas in the same config.
+# Multiple Schemas in a Single Config

-This can be useful for syncing multiple tables into different Elasticsearch/OpenSearch indices.
+You can declare multiple schemas in the same config file to sync multiple tables into different Elasticsearch/OpenSearch indices.

 ```JSON
 [